lac-dcc/sepe/README.md

 };
 ```

-Simply copy and paste the desired hash function, in this example `synthesizedOffXorHash` into your codebase and then add its name as the third argument of in the std::unordered_map template.
+Copy and paste the desired hash function, in this example, `synthesizedOffXorHash`, into your codebase and then add its name as the third argument in the std::unordered_map template.

 ```cpp
 inline static uint64_t load_u64_le(const char* b) {